swarrot/SwarrotBundle/README.md

   - configurator: my_own_processor_configurator_service_id
 ```

-As usual, take care of the order of your middleware_stack.
+As usual, take care of the order of your `middleware_stack`.

 ## Running your tests without publishing

-If you use Swarrot you may not want to really publish  messages like in test environment for example.
+If you use Swarrot, you may not want to actually publish messages when in test
+environment for example.
 You can use the `BlackholePublisher` to achieve this.

-Simply override the `swarrot.publisher.class` parameter in the DIC with the `Swarrot\SwarrotBundle\Broker\PublisherBlackhole` class.
+Simply override the `swarrot.publisher.class` parameter in the DIC with the
+`Swarrot\SwarrotBundle\Broker\PublisherBlackhole` class, by updating

-Update `config_test.yml` for example:
+`config_test.yml` for instance:

 ```yaml
 parameters: